gladstone28/RoomShare/README.md

 ## There is more

- book some time on the beach until you check into your main vacation hotel tell you more
+ book some time on the beach until you check into your main vacation hotel.
+We will tell you more ASAP

-###### NG: memory jog
+###### NG:memory jog

 /c/Users/glads/Documents/PROJECTS_AT_CODECADEMY/RoomShare